 Greeks having been growing grapes for thousands of years.
 That same Mediterranean climate that I enjoy here in California is great for producing grapes for the exact same reason.
 Greece’s wine production goes back to the ancients, as does a nifty process that makes use of the leftover juice (also known as “must”) after squeezing the grapes.

 At some point someone figured out that by cooking down the leftover must, a sweet syrup could be made that wouldn’t spoil.
 This syrup, called petimezi (peh-tee-MEH-zee) could be used the same as honey.
 In fact both were the main sweeteners available until refined sugar was developed.
 Even now, petimezi is still used and is now widely sold across Greece.
 Due to the nutrients in grapes, petimezi is a healthier option than plain sugar, too!
+(Update: here’s my recipe for moustokouloura, a cookie made with petimezi!)

 Some quick notes before you begin:

-There is a key ingredient you MUST use if you want a good quality petimezi, and that’s wood ashes.
+There is a key ingredient you MUST use (pun absolutely intended) if you want a good quality petimezi, and that’s wood ashes.
 YES!
 When ash and water mix, a type of lye is made (just like in old fashioned soap making).
 Lye is alkaline, which neutralizes the acidity of the grape juice.
 Despite what many of the myths perpetuated on the internet claim, the ash does not clarify the juice nor does it halt fermentation.
 Straining and cooking take care of those issues.
 If you don’t use ash, you will concentrate the acidity and your petimezi may be rather sour.

 About that ash, do not use leftover ashes from barbeque charcoal, or any type of treated wood, or wood that had any type of lighter fluid.
 Only ashes from plain wood should be used.
 You don’t need much, but do be sure to sift out large chunks of coals.